 With the advent of the smart-trainer, indoor turbo sessions have made a massive leap into the 21st century.
 In addition to allowing you to capture and review performance data from your workouts, many smart trainers also offer what’s called “ERG Mode”.
 This mode allows the The Sufferfest Training Centre App to dynamically control the resistance of the trainer to match a given workout profile.
 We call it “AARGH Mode”, or “The Minions in the Machine”.
-Tell The Sufferfest Training Centre what your Functional Threshold Power (FTP) and it sets power targets for the workout based on that value.
+Tell The Sufferfest Training Centre what your Functional Threshold Power (FTP) or 4DP™ values are and it sets power targets for the workout based on those values.
 Trainer resistance is automatically adjusted so you are forced to hit those targets, whether you like it or not.
 While ERG Mode does represent some serious next-level Suffering, there are some situations in which good old slope or “dumb trainer “ mode may be a better option.
 Today we’re going to break down the pros and cons of ERG Mode so you can use it—or not—most effectively.

 ERG Mode and Pacing

 One of the biggest problems athletes have when it comes to training is pacing themselves during an interval.
 All too often riders start out an effort well above a sustainable pace.
 One reason is that innate Sufferlandrian impulse to turn it up to 15 and rip the knob off.
 Another is athletic optimism.
 When you’re fresh it really does feel like you could hold that effort.
 By having a smart trainer control your effort it forces you to pace it correctly.
 This gives you a much better idea of how RPE can shift throughout a single interval, or throughout an entire workout.